Understanding the Black Widow Spider

 Black widow spiders are nocturnal.
 Males travel to find females.
 Females stay near their web, defending it and attacking when food lands.
 When threatened they use an escape string and flee.
 If running is impossible they most often play dead, only biting when pressed to skin or eggs are threatened.

-The black widow spider is known for sexual cannibalism where the female eats the male after mating.
+These spiders are known for sexual cannibalism where the female eats the male after mating.
 This only reliably happens in captivity.
 In nature, males flee to avoid being killed.
 A well-fed female is less likely to attack her mate.
 Males seek females that have eaten recently, which they learn from a scent in the web silk.

 Black Widow Spider Bite and Treatment